 The following is a sample letter of solicitation of extramural referees for a APPOINTMENT OR PROMOTION FOR TO FULL CLINICAL X PROFESSOR.
-This text must be included in solicitations of letters of evaluation for career review consideration the appointment of Dr to seeking your assistance in providing an assessment all areas of review with which you are familiar, especiative teaching activity.
-Attached is a copy of Direference. of Dr Your letter becially those of clinical components should attest to etence and In the Professor of Clinical X series, candidates are areas of teaching and professional competence, as area of creative activity.
-Candidates are also expect and/or service to their profession.
-Excellence in an Candidates are expected to have achieved stature in competence as a clinician and/or educator.
-Candid University and public service and service to their p teaching is required. well as to make significant contend to participate in University and a devotion to teaching is required their field by virtue of their pates are also expected to participate. ntributions in the y, public service quired. professional cipate in At the full Professor rank, candidates are expected by virtue of their professional competence as a clin achieve the rank of full Professor of Clinical X, excorder to be appointed to the full Professor rank in the significant contribution to knowledge and/or practic shall have been disseminated, for example, in a book in other institutions, or in improvements or innovate adopted elsewhere." ceptional stature as a clinician his series, candidates "shall ha ce in the field.
-The appointee dy of publications, in teaching ions.
-To is required.
-In ve made a 's creative work materials used Independence in creative activity is required.
-In m necessarily collaborative.
-In these cases, candidate contribution to the collaborative research effort.
-R collaborative research environment are exceptional es are expected to perform a di- emarks regarding individual co stinctive ontributions in a If possible, your letter should attest to all areas of r those involving teaching and patient care.
-According with your analysis and evaluation of Drto clinical teaching and patient care. ngly, I am writing to request the hat you provide the full text of the body of your letter will be provided to the candidate.
+This text must be included in solicitations of letters of evaluation for career review consideration the appointment of Dr to Professor of Clinical We are seeking your assistance in providing an assessment of Dr Your letter should attest to all areas of review with which you are familiar, especially those of clinical competence and creative teaching activity.
+Attached is a copy of Dr's curriculum vitae for your reference.
+In the Professor of Clinical X series, candidates are expected to contribute with distinction in the areas of teaching and professional competence, as well as to make significant contributions in the area of creative activity.
+Candidates are also expected to participate in University, public service and/or service to their profession.
+Excellence in and a devotion to teaching is required.
+Candidates are expected to have achieved stature in their field by virtue of their professional competence as a clinician and/or educator.
+Candidates are also expected to participate in University and public service and service to their professional.
+Excellence in and a devotion to teaching is required.
+At the full Professor rank, candidates are expected to have achieved national stature in their field by virtue of their professional competence as a clinician and/or creative contributions.
+To achieve the rank of full Professor of Clinical X, exceptional stature as a clinician is required.
+In order to be appointed to the full Professor rank in this series, candidates "shall have made a significant contribution to knowledge and/or practice in the field.
+The appointee's creative work shall have been disseminated, for example, in a body of publications, in teaching materials used in other institutions, or in improvements or innovations in professional practice which have been adopted elsewhere."
+Independence in creative activity is required.
+In many fields, research and creative activity are necessarily collaborative.
+In these cases, candidates are expected to perform a distinctive contribution to the collaborative research effort.
+Remarks regarding individual contributions in a collaborative research environment are exceptionally useful in the academic review process.
+If possible, your letter should attest to all areas of review with which you are familiar, especially those involving teaching and patient care.
+Accordingly, I am writing to request that you provide me with your analysis and evaluation of Dr's contributions, with particular reference to clinical teaching and patient care.

+The School of Medicine (SOM) at the University of California at Riverside has under the full text of the body of your letter will be provided to the candidate.
 However, any identifying information on the letterhead and within your signature block will be removed.
 In order to keep your identity confidential, you may want to avoid putting information in the body of your letter that would identify you.
 If you wish, you may provide a brief factual statement regarding your relationship to the faculty member as a separate attachment to your letter, which we will not disclose to the candidate.